burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Fundamental code guarantees of C++ :

-1. **Basic guarantees** - no leaks and standard libraries supported.
+1. **Basic Guarantees** - no leaks and standard libraries supported.

-2. **Strong guarantees** - operation is fulfilled completely or not.
+2. **Strong Guarantees** - operation is fulfilled completely or not.

 All containers in C++98 provide a basic guarantee.
 Some operations (for example, `std::vector<T>::push_back`) give a strong guarantee.